Want to learn new ways to make extra money?

 If you’re looking for tips and guidance on how to get rid of your debt and manage your finances better, check out Dave Ramsey.

 His rants (and multiple bestsellers) encourage you to play the long game when it comes to personal finance by prioritizing getting out of debt.
 Ramsey also dives into savvy saving and how to ensure that emergencies don’t derail your life.

 Per usual, Ramsey is wildly blunt to the point that he awakens your inner “What am I doing with my life?” in the best ways possible when it comes to how you save and spend.
 Pick up a copy if you want to live up to the book’s title and perform a major makeover on the way you manage your money.

-Best Budget Living Book: Your Money or Your Life
+6. Your Money or Your Life (Best Budget Living Book)

 You’ve got to appreciate books that are true to their titles.